abhishekgahlot/Ubuntu-Nginx-Mysql-PHP/README.md

 This script will ask you to type mysql if you want to install mysql database.
 MongoDB Facility not now, will add in future script.

-Install PHP 5.5 latest stable and enabled php-fpm in nginx default Virtual Host.
+Install PHP 5.5 latest stable and enable php-fpm in nginx default Virtual Host using regex_abhishek.py.

 Create Directory /home/www .
 You can test and run .php file in that directory.